YCQL connection issues

 Otherwise, if no process is listening but the YB-TServer is running, check the value of the

 Once on the machine where YugabyteDB is running, use

 ycqlsh to connect to the local YugabyteDB instance.

 Depending on your installation, you may need to install

 ycqlsh, otherwise you can find it in the YugabyteDB

 <yb-local-address> is the address where the YugabyteDB YCQL server is listening (for example, as returned by

 lsof).
 For instance, in the example above, it is

 127.0.0.3 for the

-cqlsh can connect, the issue is likely a network issue with the original client not being able to access this node where YugabyteDB is running.
-See also Are Master or TServer Endpoints Accessible? .
+ycqlsh can connect, the issue is likely a network issue with the original client not being able to access this node where YugabyteDB is running.
+See also Are Master or TServer endpoints accessible?.